officialdarnyc/Nautilus-DevOps/Week2/create-3grps-15users.md

 ```
 sudo ./grp-script.sh
 ```
-Confirmed the groups were created by viewing the file `/etc/group` using the `cat` command.
+Confirmed the groups were created by viewing the directory `/etc/group` using the `cat` command.

 ## Create Users